lgibelli/singularity-docs/index.rst

 Each container build on Singularity Hub is associated with the GitHub commit of the repo that was used to build it.
-You can specify to name your container based on the commit with the flag, if, for example, you want to match containers to their build files:
+You can specify to name your container based on the commit with the ``--commit`` flag, if, for example, you want to match containers to their build files:

 ::